-- This section is open to all 4-H Rabbit & Cavy Project Members. - Rabbits are exhibited in wire cages provided by the fair.
+- 1. This section is open to all 4-H Rabbit & Cavy Project Members. - 2.
+Rabbits are exhibited in wire cages provided by the fair.
 Cavies MAY need to bring cages based on space.
-Entries are subject to space available. - Transportation cages shall be removed from the fairgrounds between the time of entry and the time of removal of exhibits. - 4.
-Rabbits may be rejected by the superintendent and/or vet because of insects or disease. - 5.
+Entries are subject to space available. - 3.
+Transportation cages shall be removed from the fairgrounds between the time of entry and the time of removal of exhibits.

+- 4. Rabbits may be rejected by the superintendent and/or vet because of insects or disease. - 5.
 All rabbits must have legible tattoo or permanent marker tattoo in left ear.
 All cavies must have ear tag in left ear. - 6.
 Water and food will be provided by the fair.
-Containers will be provided for the rabbits, but cavy exhibitors should bring their own containers and food. - 7.
-Rabbits injured after being checked in by the superintendent will not be disqualified for that year but may have to be exhibited as pets in following years. - 8.
+Containers will be provided for the rabbits, but cavy exhibitors should bring their own containers and food. - Rabbits injured after being checked in by the superintendent will not be disqualified for that year but may have to be exhibited as pets in following years. - 8.
 There will be no cross exhibiting between 4-H, FFA, and Open Youth Rabbits & Cavies. - 9.
 Cloverbud exhibitors 8 years or younger must have a parent present at all times. - 10.
-Entry information due by date established by the 4-H Fair Committee in partnership with the GHC Fair staff. - 11.
-Rabbits will need to meet vaccination requirements for Rabbit Hemorrhagic Desease (RHD) outlined by the GHC Fair Veterinarian unless they are participating in the GHYLA Market classes.
-Updated vaccination requirements will be shared as soon as they are finalized with the GHC Fair Staff, GHC Fair Livestock Committee, and GHC Fair Veterinarian.
+Entry information due no later than July 14th. - 11.
+Rabbits will need to meet vaccination requirements for Rabbit Hemorrhagic Disease (RHD) outlined by the GHC Fair Veterinarian unless they are participating in the GHLYA Market classes.